greena13/redux-and-the-rest/README.md

 * `mergeListStatus(state, params, newStatus)`: Returns a copy of current resource's redux state with an list's status merged with new values

 * `getListPositions(state, params)`: Returns the positions of an list by providing its params
+* `removeItemFromListPositions(state, listParams, itemParams)`: Returns a copy of current resource's redux state with item's key removed from the list specified
 * `replaceListPositions(state, params, positions)`: Returns a copy of current resource's redux state with an list's positions replaced by new positions

 * `getListMetadata(state, params)`: Returns the metadata of an list by providing its params